treeman/jonashietala/drafts/the_current_t-34_keyboard_layout.markdown

 ![Numbers.
 The darkened keys turn off [NUMWORD].](/images/t-34-2/num.png)

-While I can activate the number layer persistently (using [leader sequences]) I typically use [combos] for single digitis (like `0`), or [NUMWORD] for larger numbers (like `1984`).
+While I can activate the number layer persistently (using [leader sequences]) I typically use [combos][num-sym-combos] for single digitis (like `0`), or [NUMWORD] for larger numbers (like `1984`).

-[NUMWORD] is means that the number layer is activated, but it will turn itself off when certain keys are pressed (colored dark gray in the image).
-It's very useful for relative movement in Vim, where `17J` would move 17 lines down and then turn off the number layer.
+[NUMWORD] makes the number layer smart, so it will deactivate when certain keys are pressed (colored dark gray in the image).
+It's used to type numbers in text or code and for relative movement in Vim, where `17J` would move 17 lines down and then turn off the number layer.

-The [combos] follow the layout of the numbers layer, and combos with cross-side thumb.
-So `E` + left-hand key or `Space` + right-hand key outputs a number, regardless of what layers are activated.

 ## Function keys